|MapGazer – Getting started|

 The MapGazer package includes the Globe map (also used as the ‘fallback’ map when scrolling outside the bounds of other maps) and also a small but more detailed sample map together with a corresponding geological map and also elevation data.
 To get more maps there are more sample maps on the MapGazer website, or you can download maps from online map servers.
 For the sample maps and some suggestions for download tools, please see Getting maps.

 Working with marks (tracks, routes, waypoints, images, areas, and scales)

 Marks are extra information that can be drawn on a map; they are often created by a GPS (Global Positioning System) device or smartphone application.
 All marks can be loaded from or saved to GPX (Global Positions eXchange format) files.
 The types of marks are:

 All marks all have associated status which will be shown (unless turned off using the Settings menu item) at the top left of the screen.
 Marks also have associated properties, including a name, colour, and web link (URL, Universal Resource Locator) – MapGazer lets you edit these.

-Right-click on any mark for a pop-up menu of actions that can be carried out on the mark, including inspecting details (such as the length of a track or route – most details can be copied to the clipboard), browsing its link, editing its properties (name, colour, icon, link URL, etc.), allowing it to be dragged, moving between marks of the same type, or saving it to a GPX file.
+Right-click on any mark for a pop-up menu of actions that can be carried out on the mark, including inspecting details (such as the length of a track or route – most details can be copied to the clipboard), browsing its link, editing its properties (name, colour, icon, link URL, etc.), allowing it to be dragged, moving between marks of the same type, saving it to a GPX file, etc.